cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 ### Export the Feature in a p2 Repository

-Lastly, developers must create a p2 repository that users can point to for installation of the developer&#8217;s custom feature.
+Lastly, developers must create a p2 repository that users can point to for installation of the developer’s custom feature.
 A p2 repository can be created in two different ways:

 1. On the `Overview` tab of the Feature Manifest Editor, click the `Export Wizard` link under the `Exporting` section
 2. Use the `File`->`Export...` menu and choose `Deployable features` under the `Plug-in Development` category